sort-imports

 This option is only available when the type is set to 'line-length'.

 Specifies the directory of the root tsconfig.json file (ex: .).
-This is used for marking aliased imports as internal or internal-type in the groups option.
+This is used in groups for:

 groups